 If you are concerned about an oral health issue, contact your dentist.
 They can determine whether or not you need a dental crown.

-Once you’ve had a crown placed, make sure to take care of it.
+Once your crown is placed, make sure to take care of it.
 Practicing good oral hygiene habits like brushing twice a day, flossing, and avoiding certain foods will keep your crown in good shape.
-Hard candy and ice could potentially damage your crown.
+Hard candy and ice crunching could potentially damage your crown.
 By visiting your dentist twice a year, you can also catch any potential issues before they turn into major problems.

 Our General Dentistry Services in Columbia